-All SF State undergraduate or graduate students with an innovative business idea or startup are invited to compete in the Fifth Annual Innovation Pitch Competition.
+All SF State undergraduate or graduate students with an innovative business idea or startup are invited to compete in the annual Innovation Pitch Competition.
 This year, the top three pitches share $10,000 in cash prizes!

 Whether your entrepreneurial idea is in the ideation phase or ready for angels and seed, this is a great opportunity to get feedback from seasoned entrepreneurs, investors and business faculty.
 Put your idea to paper and see if it’s got wings to take off!
 (A little prize money doesn’t hurt either!)